Kristīne Blaževiča: 2023

 At the NCAA indoor championships in New Mexico she came 5th.

 In May 2023 she won the heptathlon at the Big 12 Outdoor Championships, setting a new personal best points total of 6164.
 She finished third in the heptathlon at the 2023 NCAA Division I Outdoor Track and Field Championships, in Austin, Texas in June 2023.
 In doing so, she helped the Texas Longhorns capture their first women's team title since 2005.

 She competed for Latvia in the long jump at the 2023 European Team Championships in Silesia.

 2024

 In March 2024, she finished third in the pentathlon at the 2024 NCAA Division I Indoor Track and Field Championships in Boston, Massachusetts.

 In June 2024, she finished third in the heptathlon at the 2024 NCAA Division I Outdoor Track and Field Championships in Eugene, Oregon with a tally of 6126 points.

 Later that month, she became Latvian national champion in the heptathlon with a total of 5827 points in Valmiera.
-For the 2024-25 academic year she transferred to the University of Illinois after four years in Texas.
+She later transferred to the University of Illinois after four years in Texas.